Ton Caanen: Replacing Nir Klinger

 When the Maccabi Tel Aviv boardroom had enough of the poor results on the pitch during the club's 100 year anniversary, it was evident that Israeli manager Nir Klinger was on his way out.
 Caanen was appointed interim manager.
 Despite two big money "name" signings the team were a disaster typified by a 4-0 loss to Second Division Hapoel Acre in the Cup.

 Maccabi Netanya

 On 4 June 2006, Caanen was appointed as the manager of Maccabi Netanya but never managed a single game after being sacked a week later.

 Stal Alchevsk

 Caanen made a quick return to management later that month with a one-year deal to manage Ukrainian Premier League club Stal Alchevsk.

 Valletta

 In June 2009 Caanen signed a contract as the coach of the Maltese club Valletta.
-"The objective in the country is the championship and the connection to get to Europe", said Caanen in Limburg.
 He took Jordi Cruyff with him to the island as an assistant coach and player.
 The two worked before together at Metalurh Donetsk.